 Entry-level positions usually require no or only a little experience or skills.
 Bear in mind that entry-level jobs are therefore not high-paying.
 However, they are a great way to get a foot in the door, improve your skills and gain more experience.
 After a while, you will be able to ask for higher rates.

-That’s why I recommend picking one niche that you think is the right one for you, stick to it and become an expert.
-Don’t do a little bit of this and a little bit of that on the long-run or else you will find it hard to increase your income.
+That’s why I recommend picking one niche that you think is the right one for you, stick to it, and become an expert.
+Don’t do a little bit of this and a little bit of that in the long run or else you will find it hard to increase your income.